PNNL-Comp-Mass-Spec/MyEMSL-Reader/MyEMSLDownloader/Readme.txt

-Use /Files to filter for specific files, for example /Files:*.txt Files will be downloaded to the folder with the .exe; override using /O Use /D to create a folder with the dataset name, then store the files within that folder
+Use /Files to filter for specific files, for example /Files:*.txt Files will be downloaded to the folder with the .exe; override using /O Use /FileSplit to indicate that /Files contains a list of filenames and/or file specs, separated by semicolons For example, use /Files:analysis.baf;ser /FileSplit

+Use /D to create a folder with the dataset name, then store the files within that folder

 Use /DataPkg to retrieve files from a specific data package